Email privacy: Other workarounds

 Although encryption provides for a way to protect the contents of the message, it still fails to protect the metadata.
 Theoretically, mix networks can be used to protect the anonymity of communication (who contacted whom).

 Another workaround that has been used is to save a message as a draft in a webmail system, and share the webmail login credentials with an intended recipient.
 As an example of a dead drop, this method defeats any kind of monitoring based on the actual email sent.
 However, this method infamously failed to protect the privacy of the participants in the Petraeus scandal; after coming under investigation for unrelated activities, communication between the parties was accessed by the FBI.

+Attachment file metadata

+Another aspect of email privacy is the risk that arises from embedded file metadata in email attachments.
+Such metadata can divulge privacy-compromising data, such as the names of authors, file revision history, and the location where a file was stored, both to unauthorized parties that gain access to the email message, as well as to the intended recipient.
+This problem can be mitigated by using a metadata removal tool.
+There are solutions that integrate with email clients as add-ins and remove metadata from outgoing email attachments just before they are sent.
+There are also server-based solutions that automatically remove metadata from outgoing email messages at the organization's network gateway, enforcing a consistent policy without relying on user action.